-- 1. Review Unit 18, Lesson 3, Vocabulary 2 through Practice 3 in Rosetta Stone Ojibwe as a group. - 2.
-Group students into pairs and give each pair one blindfold. - 3.
+1. Review Unit 18, Lesson 3, Vocabulary 2 through Practice 3 in Rosetta Stone Ojibwe as a group.

+- 2. Group students into pairs and give each pair one blindfold. - 3.
 One student puts on the blindfold, and the other uses the Ojibwe phrases below to guide their partner past obstacles to get from one side of the room to the other.

-Gwayak inosen.
+• Gwayak inosen.
+Walk forward.

 Namanjinikaang inosen.
+Walk to your left.

 Gichinikaang inosen.

-Walk to your left.

 Walk to your right.

-• Noogitaan!
+Noogitaan!
 Stop!